-Being organised and effectively managing your time means you can schedule time to relax, go to gym or be with your friends and family.
-This is important so that you don not suffer burnout and come to hate the work-study life, or feel too overwhelmed to continue and complete your studies.
+Being organised and effectively managing your time means you can schedule a time to relax, go to the gym or be with your friends and family.
+This is important so that you do not suffer burnout and come to hate the work-study life, or feel too overwhelmed to continue and complete your studies.
 If you feel like your break wasn’t long enough, revise your study plan.
 Being organised gives you the luxury of being able to tweak these things.

 With the right communication, effective organisation, correct time management and putting time aside for yourself, your work-study balance should be spot on and you’ll reach all those goals in no time.
 Good luck!